michaeldmurphy1/decaf/README.md

 ---
 ### Debugging Condor errors
 The output of any condor-run script will be held in `logs/condor/SCRIPT_NAME`.
 For example, after calling the above `python3 run_condor.py ... `, there will be three folders within the `logs/condor/run/` directory:  `log/`, `err/`,and  `out/`.
-Any file that is read by a condor-run script will have its output directed to a `log/`-located file, while stderr is sent to `err/` and environment details are send to `out/`. <- __is this true?
+Any file that is read by a condor-run script will have its output directed to a `log/`-located file, while stderr is sent to `err/` and environment details are send to `out/`. __<- Comment is this true?
 I'm not sure what `out/` does__

 #### Held Job